"At the bottom of enmity between strangers lies indifference." — Søren Kierkegaard, 1850

 Self-talk and self-soothing is natural.
 We need to find the inner strength to move on after we're defeated.
 But to feign indifference fools no one—certainly not ourselves.

-This is where I'll pause in the development of the essay, because I want you to understand the process that helped me through it.
+This is where I’ll pause in the development of this essay, because I want you to understand the process that helped me through it.

 Time for a Break